-She suffered poor health soon after arriving in Winnipeg so she took her children to live at Banff, Alberta for 18 months that led to a life-long love of the mountains.
+She suffered poor health soon after arriving in Winnipeg so she took her children to live at Banff, Alberta for 18 months.
+This visit led to a life-long love of the mountains.
 She served as the founding secretary of the Alpine Club of Canada.
 In honour of her steadfast commitment to the organization, the club named the “Elizabeth Parker Hut” at O’Hara Meadows in 1931.

-She died at her Winnipeg home on 26 October 1944, and was interred in St. John’s Cemetery.
+She died at her Winnipeg home on 26 October 1944, and was interred in the St. John’s Cathedral Cemetery.
 She is commemorated by Parker Avenue in Winnipeg.
 In March 2012, the Historic Sites and Monuments Board of Canada designated her a Person of National Historic Significance with a commemorative plaque installed in Yoho National Park in British Columbia.
 She was selected posthumously as a Manitoba Woman Trailblazer.

 1901 Canada census, Automated Genealogy.